 The historic UVA Chapel can host weddings, memorial services, meetings and special events for up to 250 guests.
 Please use the following links to learn more information about how the Chapel can suit your needs.

 The UVA Chapel is currently undergoing renovations and will be unable to host events until January, 2024.

-Reservation requests for weddings in the UVA Chapel are now being accepted on a first-come first serve basis for the remainder of 2022.
 The Chapel will be closed for renovations from January 1 – August 30, 2023.
-The reservation portal for weddings in 2023 will reopen next spring.
+The reservation portal will be closed until further notice.

 All other requests for the Chapel should be made as for any other meeting or event space.
 The request must be made at least three business days in advance and no further in advance than is allowed for departments and student groups (see our announcements section on the home page).
 Additionally, for christenings, baptisms, memorials and funerals, affiliation with the University is required.

 Use this portal if you are with a department or student group and would like to use the chapel for a meeting or event.

 Use this portal if you are affiliated with UVA and want to request the Chapel for a christening, baptism, memorial service or funeral.

 Chapel reservations, and the fee schedule, are for two (2) hours.
 Additional time may be added at half of the fee for each additional hour.
 Your reservation includes setup, ceremony and breakdown (i.e., you must stay within the reserved time).
 It also includes a one-hour rehearsal – the date and time of which should be included in your request.